Order Now with these affiliate links!

 About the Author

-Dr. Merideth Hite Estevez is a spiritual space-maker for artists as a writer, coach, educator, and performer.
-As an oboist, Merideth has performed with top orchestras in the US and abroad and has served on faculties of numerous universities and schools of music.
+Dr. Merideth Hite Estevez is a creative catalyst, helping self-identified artists and the creatively curious discover and recover the joy of making.
+As an oboist, Merideth has performed with top orchestras in the US and abroad and has served on the faculties of numerous universities and schools of music, including the University of North Carolina School of the Arts and the University of Delaware.
+She holds degrees from Yale School of Music and The Juilliard School.

 What advanced readers are saying…